 These methods concern the version mechanism and should be used for hypothetical reasoning: each world corresponds to a state of the database.
 The slots s that are kept in the database are those for which store(s) has been declared.
 These worlds are organized into a stack, each world indexed by an integer (starting form 0). world?() returns the index of the current world; choice() creates a new world and steps into it; backtrack() pops the current world and returns to the previous one; backtrack(n) returns to the world numbered with n, and pops all the intermediary worlds.
 The last three methods have a different behavior since they are used to return to a previous world without forgetting what was asserted in the current world.
-The method commit() returns to the previous world but carries the updates that were made within the current world; these updates now belong to the previous world and another call to backtrack() would undo them.
+The method commit() returns to the previous world and another call to backtrack() would undo them.
 On the other hand, backtrack0() also return to the previous world, but the updates from the current world are permanently confirmed, as if they would belong to the world with index 0, which cannot be undone.
 Last, commit(n) returns to the world numbered with n through successive applications of commit().